-responsible for providing the secret keys (inverse keys) to be used in dispersing (recombining) the data.
-This outside mechanism, however, can be relieved from the burden of computing the inverse keys if the design is made so that the inverse keys are computed on the fly (given the original secret keys and the set of intact sinks).
+The design of SETH can be extended in several ways.
+In our current implementation, an outside mechanism is assumed to be responsible for providing the secret keys to be used in the dispersal of the original information as well as providing the inverse keys to be used in the retrieval of the dispersed information.
+The outside mechanism, however, can be relieved from the burden of computing the inverse keys if the design is made so that the inverse keys are computed on the fly (given the original secret keys and the set of intact sinks).
 This is quite feasible.
 Moreover, the possibility of "automatically" generating the secret keys for each file (or set of packets) is very attractive.
 In this case, information about these keys has to be included in the dispersed data so as to be used later in the computation of the inverse keys.

-Our choices for n (the number of sinks), m (the minimum number of sinks required to reconstruct F) and k(the character size) can also be changed.
+Our choices for n (the number of sinks), m (the minimum number of sinks required to reconstruct F) and k (the character size) can also be changed.
 It can be shown that the size of the chip scales linearly with $n \times m \times k^2$ and that the propagation delay scales linearly with k.
 Increasing n and m would result in a more flexible design in terms of the achievable levels of redundancy and fault-tolerance.
 On the other hand, increasing the value of k would significantly enhance the security of the dispersal algorithm at the expense of a blowup in the size of the chip as well as an increase in the propagation delay.
 The increase in the propagation delay is not a critical factor, since by using pipelining the overall delay in communicating messages (especially long ones) can be downplayed.
 The number of pins required for the chip is another crucial factor.
-In particular, if the chip is to be used for parallel communication, then the number of pins required for data i/o is $(n + m) \times k$.
+In particular, if the chip is to be used for parallel communication, then the number of pins required for data i/o is $(n+m) \times k$.
 For large values of n, m, and k, serial communication is likely to be used.
 Still, another alternative would be to partition the computations so as more than one chip could be used in parallel.